state-spaces/s4/configs/experiment/mega/lra-image/README.md

 ```
 python -m train experiment=mega/lra-image/small-mega-ema-with-s4
 ```
-Same as above, but computing the EMA module with a codepath that goes through the S4 block (does not use the actual S4 layer).
-Should be exactly the same as the above model.
+Same as above, but computing the EMA module with a codepath that goes through the S4 convolution block (does not use the actual S4 layer).
+It should be almost exactly the same as the above model.
 This config only ablates that the alternate codepath behaves as expected, so that we can confidently replace inner modules (the convolution kernel).

 **Details:**